EMPLOYEE SATISFACTION

 Real-time request systems are a technical challenge, because checking whether a request is compliant with labor rules can be extremely complex, and because a new request can cause many existing requests to be denied and/or re-satisfied in another way.
 Kernel Software relies on its high-speed labor rule checker and on parallel computing techniques in order to provide real-time request system for very large companies.

-(**) Fairness rules can take into account a variety of factors such as seniority, number of similar requests which were granted in the past, family situation, etc.
+(*) In the world of airlines, personal requests systems are often called preferential biding systems.(**) Fairness rules can take into account a variety of factors such as seniority, number of similar requests which were granted in the past, family situation, etc.